Indications

 Administration

-The authorized dose in adults and pediatric patients (12 years age and above; and weighing 40 kg or more) is 700 mg of bamlanivimab and 1400 mg etesevimab.
+The authorized dose in adults and pediatric patients (12 years of age and above and weighing 40 kg or more) is 700 mg of bamlanivimab and 1400 mg of etesevimab.
 The combination product comes in a package with the following.

 Adverse Effects

 The BLAZE-1 trial (randomized, double-blind trial) has witnessed a significant decrease in SARS-CoV-2 viral load among the patients who took bamlanivimab plus etesevimab compared to the placebo group.
-The hospitalization and death rate were significantly lower with the antibody group compared to the placebo group.[10][11]
+The hospitalization and death rates were significantly lower with the antibody group than the placebo group.[10][11]

-4. Clinical worsening of SARS-CoV2 symptoms like fever, hypoxia, respiratory distress after bamlanivimab monotherapy has been reported.
+- Clinical worsening of SARS-CoV2 symptoms like fever, hypoxia, and respiratory distress after bamlanivimab monotherapy has been reported.
 Some of these events required hospitalization.

-The following adverse events need to be reported within seven days to the FDA.
+The following adverse events need to be reported within 7 days to the FDA.

 Contraindications

-There are no strict contraindications for the usage of etesevimab.
-The following is the list of precautions or warnings while using Etesevimab and Bamlanivimab.
+There are no strict contraindications to using etesevimab.
+The following is a list of precautions or warnings while using Etesevimab and Bamlanivimab.

-1. Pregnant patients: Etesevimab and bamlanivimab can only be prescribed for pregnant patients with SARS-CoV-2 only if the benefit overbalances the risk for the duo (fetus and mother).
+- Pregnant patients: Etesevimab and bamlanivimab can only be prescribed for pregnant patients with SARS-CoV-2 only if the benefit overbalances the risk for the duo (fetus and mother).
 Being an IgG antibody, both bamlanivimab and etesevimab can cross the placenta and reach the fetus.
-However, it is unclear if this placental transfer is beneficial or risk for the growing fetus.
+However, whether this placental transfer is beneficial or risky for the growing fetus is unclear.

-2. Lactating mother: No data so far has shown any potential adverse effects on the breastfed child.[12]
+- Lactating mother: No data has shown any potential adverse effects on the breastfed child.[12]
 Lactating mothers with SARS-CoV-2 should follow routine practices like wearing masks to avoid exposing the infant to SARS-CoV-2.

-3. Pediatric patients: Both etesevimab and bamlanivimab are not recommended for children less than 12 years or children weighing < 40 Kg.[13]
-The same adult dose regimen is followed for adolescents weighing >40 kg or >12 years age group.
+- Pediatric patients: Etesevimab and bamlanivimab are not recommended for children less than 12 years or children weighing < 40 Kg.[13]
+The same adult dose regimen is followed for adolescents weighing >40 kg or >12.

-4. Geriatric patients: The pharmacokinetics of etesevimab and bamlanivimab in elderly patients is similar to young adults, so no dose adjustment is required.
+- Geriatric patients: The pharmacokinetics of etesevimab and bamlanivimab in elderly patients are similar to those of young adults, so no dose adjustment is required.

-5. Hepatic and Renal Impairment: The dose adjustment is not required in renal impairment and mild hepatic impairment.
-However, more studies are required to study the safety among moderate or severe liver impairment.
+- Hepatic and Renal Impairment: The dose adjustment is not required for renal and mild hepatic impairment.
+However, more studies are required to study the safety of moderate or severe liver impairment.

 Monitoring

-Etesevimab and bamlanivimab infusion should be given only by a qualified healthcare professional in an outpatient facility with the ability to manage hypersensitive reactions.
-The patient should be monitored for anaphylaxis for at least 1 hour after completing the infusion.
+Etesevimab and bamlanivimab infusions should be given only by a qualified healthcare professional in an outpatient facility who can manage hypersensitive reactions.
+The patient should be monitored for anaphylaxis for at least 1 hour after infusion completion.

 Toxicity